 Skill Areas Addressed at IEA:

 IEA is committed to teaching students both academic and life skills.
 Because the deficits of those diagnosed with autism are quite pervasive across many domains, it is critical that the programming be comprehensive in nature.
 At IEA, we teach students the traditional academic subjects that all students learn in school.
 We do, however, teach students a wide variety of other skills that allow them to be fully prepared for their lives ahead.
 These include daily and home living, leisure, employment, and other skills.

-For preschoolers, much of their daily programming and activity focuses on building social skills and preparing them for their educational years ahead.
-As students mature into adolescents and young adults, programs are tailored to emphasize the development of necessary social, daily living and vocational skills needed to allow them to function with the greatest possible independence within their families and communities.
-These skills include money management, good grooming, menu planning, and appropriate vocational training for eventual employment opportunities.
+For preschoolers, much of the daily programming and activity focuses on building their language and social skills, as well as preparing them for their educational years ahead by teaching them standard academic skills.
+As students mature into adolescents and young adults, programs are tailored to emphasize the development of necessary social, daily living, and vocational skills needed to allow them to function with the greatest possible independence.
+These skills include, for example, money management, strong hygiene skills, menu planning and food preparation skills, and appropriate vocational training for eventual employment opportunities.

 Learning takes places across a number of environments when students attend IEA’s Education Program.
 Structured academic teaching occurs in classrooms as would be expected.
 Teaching also occurs, however, at a wide variety of other locations to ensure learning occurs under naturalistic teaching conditions.
 Students travel to community settings, such as dentist offices, shopping malls, food stores, salons, public transportation areas, and a wide variety of relevant environments to learn a whole host of critical life skills.